Make Quick & Professional Looking Videos with Windows Movie Maker (Part 1)

 After buying a new camcorder, I was suddenly thrust into the fascinating world of video making & editing.
 These days, it is very easy to make professional-looking videos in as little as 15 minutes.
-After trying out a few programs, I finally settled on Windows Movie Maker and it is an absolute cinch to use.
+After trying out a few programs, I finally settled on and it is an absolute cinch to use.

 If you are running Windows on your computer, Windows Movie Maker should also be installed by default.
 Just check your Start Menu to find it.

 So let’s get started trying to become the next Quentin Tarantino…

 First of all, you need a USB cable to connect your camcorder to your computer.
 Most modern camcorders come readily equipped with USB cables but if you don’t have one, you’ll have to buy one.
 You have to be able to transfer your film footage to your desktop.
 So first, connect your camcorder to the desktop with the USB cable.

 To get started on making your video, the first step is to “capture” the video from your camera.
 So after making sure that your camcorder USB cable is in, go to “Capture from video device” in the left hand bar.